trebeljahr/trebeljahr.com/_booknotes/immune.md

 #### Chapter Summary:

-A simple cut is a lot of work for your body, and a lot happens to push back the intruding bacteria, fungi and viruses from the opening in the skin, to kill and trap them, and keep them at all costs from going further into the body.
+A simple cut is a lot of work for your body, and a lot happens to push back the intruding bacteria, fungi and viruses from the opening in the skin, kill and trap them, and keep them at all costs from going further into the body.
 But some strains of pathogens are strong enough to resist those defenses and that's when one needs antibiotics or other forms of treatment.

 ### Chapter 8 - The Soldiers of the Innate Immune System: Macrophages and Neutrophils